Tips and tricks Best practice guides, FAQ & more

-A test case is really a description of a business process.
-For example: “Log in to an application and check that the username is properly displayed”.
-Or “Put items in a shopping basket and check that the total including discount is correctly calculated”.
+A test case is essentially a description of a business process.
+For example, “log in to an application and check that the username is properly displayed,” or “put items in a shopping basket and check that the total including discount is correctly calculated”.

-If you lead people to a whiteboard and ask them to illustrate one of their daily on-screen tasks, chances are that they will do it in one of two ways:
+If you ask a tester to illustrate one of their daily on-screen tasks, chances are that they will do it in one of two ways:

 Drawing a step-by-step flowchart of user interface actions is an intuitive and flexible way to describe processes.
-Flowcharts are useful because they allow for branching logic, adding inputs from data sources, and much more.
+Flowcharts are useful because they allow you to branch logic, add inputs from data sources, and much more.

 Here’s an example: Testing a login form in a web application.
 It is simple to sketch out as a flowchart, where each “building block” consists of an action and an element in the application’s interface.

 The following flowchart illustrates what an automated test case would look like.
 It's a regular login process consisting of the following steps:

 The flowchart is not just a representation of an automated test case, it is a tool for actually activating and executing the test case.
 An automation tool built on this visual approach empowers testers to work with automation, without having to program.
 It enables them to create, maintain, and execute test automation in a much simpler way, by removing the unnecessary complexity of code.

 There are several tools on the market with a visual approach to designing test cases, but many of them are based on programming disguised by a very superficial layer of visualization.

 Below is an example of how a “visual automation tool" turns to programmer jargon as soon as something unexpected happens.
 In cases like these, the user must still understand programming terms and structures.
 For instance, when defining the parameters of an action or managing unexpected scenarios.